 Instead Gitpod prebuilds dev environments when a new commit is pushed to the remote repository.
 The following diagram illustrates the idea:

 The advantages of having your dev environments prebuilt can not be overstated.
 For the vscode repository we measured a 15x difference.

 We believe prebuilding dev environments the way Gitpod does it, is key towards “dev environments as code”.
 Without prebuilds, developers have to manually maintain and reuse their dev environments, because of the manual labour put into them.
 Those stateful environments drift apart over time and teams are once again working in very different setups, wasting time and energy with the resulting problems and surprises.
 With Gitpod “it works (or doesn’t work) on my machine is a thing of the past.

 The real competition is the habit of maintaining stateful environments on overpowered local machines.
 We welcome GitHub and Microsoft to join forces in convincing developers around the world about the workflow and productivity benefits of automated, cloud-based dev environments 🥰

 We are excited about the things we announced yesterday around Root, Docker and VS Code and are already working on big plans we have for next year 🤓

 Ephemeral dev environments are going to democratize software development.
 Allowing anyone to get into a productive coding state on any of their projects and branches with the click of a button is a massive productivity boost.
 In addition we keep the entire devops pipeline in a centralized, managed system, which provides more security and observability to today’s developer teams.

 We will continue to focus on automating the provisioning of dev environments that blend in with your existing workflow, integrate into your existing infrastructure and run on any cloud or your own clusters.
-We do all of this in the open and invite everyone to join us in building an open platform for secure, collaborative and always-ready-to-code development environments for all developers.
+We do all of this in the open and invite everyone to join us in building an open platform for secure, collaborative and always-ready-to-code developer environments for all developers.